About Simply Probate

 The lawyer reviewing every file.

 Rion Norris is a New Zealand lawyer based in Christchurch.
-His background is in dispute resolution and civil litigation — work where attention to detail and procedure matters more than billable-hour theatre.
+His background is in dispute resolution and civil litigation — areas of law where accuracy, process, and attention to detail are essential.

 Scope